tsuru/bs/README.markdown

 * mem_max
 * mem_pct_max

-For more details about how to configure the metric backend check the :ref:`bs configuration reference
+The metric backend is configured by setting some enviroment variables in the *bs* container.
-<config_bs>`.
+For more details check the [bs enviroment variables](https://github.com/tsuru/bs#environment-variables).

 ## Environment Variables

 It's possible to set environment variables in started bs containers.
-This can be done using the ``tsuru-admin bs-env-set`` command.
+This can be done using the `tsuru-admin bs-env-set` command.

 Some variables can be used to configure how the default bs application will behave.
 A custom bs image can also make use of set variables to change their